The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 JwtClaimsBuilder builder2 = Jwt.claims("/tokenClaims.json");

-// Builder created from a map of claims
+// Create a builder from a map of claims

 JwtClaimsBuilder builder3 = Jwt.claims(Collections.singletonMap("customClaim", "custom-value"));